A LEZ fine: what you need to do, or can do

 • Or have you since registered your vehicle with a late registration?

 Then you can notify this within 30 days of receiving the penalty notice.
-The penalty notice explains the procedure.
+The penalty notice explains the procedure or request it through the web form

 Late registration